 Stacy Robertson (Chair)

-Stacy Robertson is a leader in the financial services industry and currently is the General Counsel of Harbourfront Wealth Management Inc. He previously was the VP Compliance and Regulatory Affairs at Wellington-Altus Private Wealth after spending approximately 10 years as Senior Enforcement Counsel at the Canadian Investment Regulatory Organization (previously the Investment Industry Regulatory Organization of Canada).
-He has experience in securities enforcement and compliance including member registration, complaints, internal audits, regulatory audits and inquiries and anti-money laundering and terrorist financing surveillance.
+Stacy Robertson is a leader in the financial services industry and currently is the General Counsel of Harbourfront Wealth Management Inc. He previously was the VP Compliance and Regulatory Affairs at Wellington-Altus Private Wealth after spending approximately 10 years as Senior Enforcement Counsel at the Canadian Investment Regulatory Organization (“CIRO”, previously the Investment Industry Regulatory Organization of Canada).
+He has experience in securities enforcement and compliance including member registration, complaints, internal audits, regulatory audits and inquiries and anti-money laundering and terrorist financing surveillance and serves as a member on the Pacific Regional Council of CIRO.
 Previously he worked as an associate and partner at several Vancouver based firms practicing in the areas of insurance, construction, employment, labour, and administrative law.
 Mr. Robertson has appeared before all levels of court in B.C., before the B.C.
 Labour Relations Board, the Canadian Industrial Relations Board, and the B.C.
 Securities Commission.
 He has extensive experience in administrative law and regulation and is currently the Chair of British Columbia’s Hospital Appeal Board and Financial Services Tribunal.
+He was also appointed as an ad hoc member of the Environmental Appeals Board and Forestry Appeals Commission to hear a recent appeal.
 Previously, Mr. Robertson served as a member on the Employment Assistance Appeal Tribunal and the Eligibility Appeals Committee for B.C.
 School Sport.
 He has completed the Partners, Directors and Officers course through the Canadian Securities Institute.
 Mr. Robertson holds a Bachelor of Law from the University of New Brunswick, a Bachelor of Commerce from McMaster University, and a diploma from Moscow State University in Political History of Russia and the U.S.S.R.

 Dr. Cristie Ford (Vice Chair)

 Cristie Ford is professor of law at the University of British Columbia’s Peter A. Allard School of Law.
 Previously, Professor Ford held various teaching and research positions at Columbia University’s School of Law, was a senior associate at Davis Polk & Wardwell LLP (New York) and worked as a barrister and solicitor at Guild Yule LLP (Vancouver).
-She is a member of the Investor Advisory Panels of both the Canadian Securities Administrators (the CSA IAP) and the Canadian Investment Regulatory Organization (CIRO IAP), the Counter Illicit Finance Alliance of B.C.’s Strategic Advisory Board, the Continuing Legal Education Society of B.C.’s Board of Directors, and Access to Justice B.C.’s Leadership Group.
+She is a member of the Investor Advisory Panel of the Canadian Securities Administrators (the CSA IAP) and a member of the Board of the BC Law Institute.
 Professor Ford has been admitted to the Law Society of British Columbia, and the Bars of the (federal) Southern District of New York and the State of New York.
 She holds a Doctor of Juridical Science and a Masters of Law from Columbia University, a Juris Doctor degree from the University of Victoria, and a Bachelor of Arts (History) from the University of Alberta.

 James (Jim) Carwana